 The Swan Song Audio Mini Black is a high-end portable headphone amplifier and DAC capable of up to 1.75 watts into 8 ohms.
 It is priced at $1600.

-Disclaimer: The Swan Song Audio Mini Black is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Swan Song Audio for giving us this opportunity.

-To read more about Swan Song products we previously reviewed on Headfonics click here.
+To read more about Swan Song products we previously covered on Headfonics click here.

 Note, this review follows our latest scoring guidelines which you can read up on here.